At sixes and sevens: Origin and early history

 It is not known for certain, but the most likely origin of the phrase is the dice game "hazard", a more complicated version of the modern game of craps.

-Michael Quinion, a British etymologist, writing on his website on linguistics, says, "It is thought that the expression was originally to set on cinque and sice (from the French for five and six).
+Michael Quinion, a British etymologist, writing on his website on linguistics, says, "It is thought that the expression was originally to set on sice et sept (from the French for six and seven).
 These were apparently the most risky numbers to shoot for ('to set on') and anyone who tried for them was considered careless or confused."

 A similar phrase, "to set the world on six and seven", is used by Geoffrey Chaucer in his Troilus and Criseyde.
 It dates from the mid-1380s and seems from its context to mean "to hazard the world" or "to risk one's life".
 William Shakespeare uses a similar phrase in Richard II (around 1595), "But time will not permit: all is uneven, And every thing is left at six and seven".

 Quinion notes a false but "widely believed" story on "where the phrase at sixes and sevens came from, and what it really means".
 It is sometimes said to derive from a dispute between two City of London trade guilds or livery companies – the Merchant Taylors Company and the Skinners Company.
 The two argued over sixth place in the order of precedence.
 In 1484, the Lord Mayor of London Sir Robert Billesden decided that the companies would swap between sixth and seventh place on an annual basis.
 This story is disproved as a source, according to Quinion, by the "brute force of the evidence" that the phrase was in use and that it occurred in Chaucer a century before the trade guild dispute was decided.
+Eric Durmus maintains this is the official origin of "6s and 7s" to this very day.